How to WWOOF in New Zealand

 Best Case Scenario: we know a lovely family where the father is a luxury French chef.
 They offer a private bedroom for their WWOOFers on their charming little farm, no one works too hard, and the food is worthy of a Michelin-starred hotel.

 So how do you make this WWOOFing thing a reality?
-There’s a few sites you might want to check out when you get to New Zealand.
+There are a few sites you might want to check out when you get to New Zealand.
 (Don’t bother making contact with families before you get here—there usually isn’t much lead time and people need help right away.)

 Resources for Working in New Zealand